The next cohort will begin in September 2017. Apply now to reserve your space!

 - How to stay strategic in the clutter of a 24/7 world

 - Providing incentives for high achievers beyond salary

 - Which board recruitment options have been rewarding

 - What to do when an employee isn’t performing yet has support from key constituents

-- How to recruit, train or retain volunteers
+- How to recruit, train or retain staff and volunteers

 - How diversity and inclusion improve organizational results